Recent Releases

 AUSTRALIAN YOUTH DEVELOPMENT INDEX 2020

-NAPS partnered with the Australian Youth Affairs Coalition (AYAC), the Australian non-government national youth affairs peak body, and Jurisdictional peak bodies to develop the 2nd Australian Youth Development Index (YDI).
-This project included multiple youth consultations in each jurisdiction to ensure youth voice is present through out the design and construction of the YDI.
+NAPS partnered with the Australian Youth Affairs Coalition (AYAC), the national non-government peak body for youth affairs, and jurisdictional peak bodies to develop this second iteration of the AYDI.
+A series of youth consultations were conducted in each jurisdiction, ensuring that young people's voices were integral to the design and construction of the Index.

 Current and Recent Projects